-We have been persuaded to update the site by changing to WordPress, rather than osCommerce.
+This WordPress site has replaced the old osCommerce.
 The most noticeable aspect is the loss of our tuneful intro page but fear not – our wines and quality of service continue as before.

 Bow-in-the-Cloud vineyard was planted in 1992 and 1993 and has been producing wine for corporate customers and local trade since 1995.
 It comprises 4.6 acres but so far only 3 have been planted – one acre of Bacchus, one of Seyval Blanc and one of Schönburger.
 The training method is now GDC having initially been traditional Guyot.

 We aim to operate on a sustainable basis with minimal impact on the environment, including the wild life, and we limit our yield so as to satisfy the regional market whilst achieving the very best quality.
 In the vineyard we use no pesticides and in the winery (operated by Litmus Wines) our wines are essentially hand-crafted in small batches and avoid the standardisation practices used in manufactured wines.
 We do not blend different vintages and thus each vintage has its own character and proudly reflects the climatic conditions of the year.
 If the conditions are not conducive to producing good wine then the grapes are not harvested but are left for the birds, badgers and foxes [fortunately this has only happened once!].

 Latest News – 18 July